 All beds are extra-long twin except for the Towers at Knights Plaza and NorthView.
 The Towers have regular full-size beds and NorthView beds are full-size extra-long.
 The extra-long twin beds located in Apollo, Nike, Hercules, Neptune, Lake Claire, Rosen, and Libra are considered junior lofts and can be raised or lowered on the existing bed frame to accommodate storage underneath.

 No; if you plan to bring a bicycle to campus, be prepared to leave it outside the residential facilities.
 Be sure to bring a lock and chain to secure the bicycle to the designated bicycle storage area.
 If you are concerned about your bicycle being exposed to the weather, you should seriously consider not bringing it to campus.

-When it is necessary - as it was during Hurricanes Charley, Frances, and Jeanne in 2004 - UCF enacts its Emergency Plan, coordinated by William Merck, Vice President for Administration and Finance and Chief Financial Officer.
-Storm closings typically require UCF to open campus shelters for resident students, essential-operations staff members, and their families.
-Jeff Morgan, Director of Emergency Management, will establish an Emergency Operations Center to coordinate mission critical services such as security, utilities, dining services, and shelter support.
+Florida's hurricane season lasts from June 1st through November 30th, and UCF has a comprehensive emergency plan coordinated by the Vice President for Administration and Finance and Chief Financial Officer.
+If campus is closed and emergency plans are enacted, all residents are encouraged to depart campus for a safe location, if they are able.
+Storm closings will typically require UCF to open campus ride-out locations for UCF DHRL residents, essential-operations staff members, and their families.
+The Director of Emergency Management, will establish an Emergency Operations Center to coordinate mission critical services such as security, utilities, dining services, and shelter support.
 Details of our Emergency Plan are posted on the Office of Emergency Management Website or here.